johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

 - It was caused due to a hardware issue where these drives were part of, such as a faulty power-supply.
-- It was because the hard disks exhibit some behavior (later in age) which makes the failure detection software raise "false" alarms.
+- It was because the hard disks exhibit some behavior which makes the failure detection software raise "false" alarms.
 "False" from the perspective of the manufacturer at least.
-- They were bad eggs!
+- They were indeed bad eggs!

 I'm not sure which it is, and Backblaze only had this to say about these drives[^story]: